wp-plugins/sumome/Readme.txt

 = Share (optimized social sharing buttons) =

 This app is used by many top 1000 sites.
 Instantly add sharing buttons to your desktop and mobile experience.
 Most people using Share see at least 20% more page views afterwards.
-The buttons auto optimize themselves and you can choose from these different places to share on (Facebook, Twitter, Pinterest, Reddit, ).
+The buttons auto optimize themselves and you can choose from these different places to share on (Facebook, Twitter, Pinterest, Reddit, Buffer, Delicious, Digg, Evernote, Amazon Wishlist, Instapaper, Pocket, LinkedIn, Tumblr, StumbleUpon, Yummly).
 Includes SMS sharing and WhatsApp sharing.

 = Highlighter (Twitter sharing feature) =